New Venture Championship

-The New Venture Championship (NVC) is an international entrepreneurial investment competition for graduate students presented by the University of Oregon's Lundquist Center for Entrepreneurship.
+The New Venture Championship (NVC) was an international entrepreneurial investment competition for graduate students presented by the University of Oregon's Lundquist Center for Entrepreneurship.

-Teams from across the world go to Portland, Oregon, United States to present and defend business plans to a panel of judges for the chance to win the grand prize of $25,000.
-All NVC competitors receive invaluable advice from world class judges and will receive various cash prizes to help them turn their plans into a successful business.
+Teams from across the world went to Portland, Oregon, United States to present and defend business plans to a panel of judges for the chance to win the grand prize of $25,000.
+All NVC competitors received invaluable advice from world class judges and received various cash prizes to help them turn their plans into a successful business.

 History

 The first ever NVC was held in 1992.
 Only three teams competed and it was held in a university classroom at the University of Oregon campus.
 The grand prize was $300.

 In 2008, over 70 teams submitted entries to compete for more than $70,000 in prizes and for a place in both the 2008 Global Moot Corp. and the 2009 NVC Competition.
 Only the top 20 teams of about 60 applicants are selected to present in Portland each year.

 In April 2007, Columbia Sportswear CEO Tim Boyle and his wife, Mary, donated a total of $5 million to the University of Oregon. $3.5 million went to the New Venture Championship.

+In 2023, the University of Oregon replaced the New Venture Championship (NVC) with the Oregon Innovation Challenge.